 While there are changes in the sound waves of the files, they sound fairly identical to the ear.
 Though there may be a little more detail in the 256 Kbps MP3, it’s impossible for an inexperienced ear to distinguish.

 The only area you’re likely to hear a variation is in the low-end 128 Kbps encodings, which aren’t advised.
-While MP3 files generally have lower than AAC files, the distinctions are not major.
+While MP3 files generally have lower quality than AAC files, the distinctions are not major.
 However, it’s tough to call the AAC or MP3 better.

 (Image Credit: JBL)